crabnebula-dev/tauri-fuzz/docs/src/presentation.md

 ## Conclusion and summary

-Goal: popularize the usage of fuzzers for applications
+__Goal__ popularize the usage of fuzzers for applications
 - Make fuzzing useful for applications by testing their security policy
 - Make fuzzing Tauri application as easy as possible
     - two default security policies
     - automatic generation of fuzz targets

+__Biggest issue__
-- Biggest issue: this has not been battle tested yet
+This work is a prototype and has not been tested thoroughly

-- Future work
+__Future work__
 - Code generation
 - Port to other platforms
 - Testing

 ## Demo